-Schools funding to make additional sustainable improvements use the and the quality of Physical Education, School Sport and Physical Activity (PESSPA) they offer.
+Schools must use the funding to make additional and sustainable improvements to the quality of Physical Education, School Sport and Physical Activity (PESSPA) they offer.
 This means that you should use the Primary PE and sport premium to:

 - Develop or add to the PESSPA activities that your school already offer - Build capacity and capability within the school to ensure that improvements made now will benefit pupils joining the school in future years - The Primary PE and sport premium should not be used to fund capital spend projects; the school's budget should fund these.